A Fresh Approach to R Package Installation

 devtools::install_github(). pak is fast, safe and convenient.

-Install the package from CRAN:
+Install the released version of the package from CRAN as usual:

 pkg_install() to install CRAN or Bioconductor packages:

-To install GitHub packages, use the
+To install packages from GitHub, use the

 All dependencies will be installed as well, to the same library.